What Is Cultivation?

 - Planting: Whether planting seeds or transplanting crops, it's important to leave enough space between each plant to allow roots to take hold and so each plant can have access to enough sunlight and nutrients.
 Gardening Know How provides a handy chart that lets you know how much space to allow for most common crops.

 - Water management: Know the needs of the crops you are planting.
 Many beans, for example, are capable of thriving in dry conditions, so if you live in an area with little rain, beans might be a good crop option.
-As well, plants with deep roots, like tomatoes, also can thrive with limited watering because their deep roots can draw moisture from the ground.
+Plants with deep roots, such as tomatoes, can also thrive with limited watering because their deep roots can draw moisture from the ground.
 On the flip side, crops like lettuce, cabbage, and celery require a lot of water, so avoid these and similar crops if you live in a dry area.

-- Plant health: Making sure plants are healthy involves a number of practices.
-Test your soil to know what nutrients it has and what it might lack.
+- Plant health: Making sure plants are healthy involves several practices.
+Test your soil to know what nutrients it has and where it's deficient.
 Fertilizers high in the nutrients your soil lacks can help create a healthier environment.
-As well, protect your crops from outside threats, including animals that might like to munch on your vegetables and insects that do the same.
-You also want to protect against weeds that might compete for moisture, sunlight, and necessary nutrients.
+You'll also want to protect your crops from outside threats, including animals and insects that might like to munch on your vegetables, and weeds that might compete for moisture, sunlight, and necessary nutrients.

 - Harvesting: The most important part of harvesting is knowing when crops are ripe and picking them as soon as possible when they are ready.
 Read up on the crops you are growing so that you know what to look for, and go through the garden every day to pick what is ripe.

-- Postharvest: Postharvest is a good time to test your soil.
+- Postharvest: After the harvest is usually a good time to test your soil.
 You'll be able to see at this time what your plants may have been lacking and what can be done differently for the next growing season.